blackberry/BlackBerry-Communication-Services-Examples/README.md

 These samples are released as Open Source and licensed under [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

+These samples were created using SDKs from Apple Inc. and may contain code licensed for use only with Apple products.
+Please review your Apple SDK Agreement for additional details.

 # Reporting Issues and Feature Requests

 If you find a issue in one of the Samples or have a Feature Request, simply file an [issue](https://github.com/blackberry/bbme-sdk-ios-samples/issues).